papadanku/ShaderCell/README.md

 ### Step 4: Configure Your System Prompt

-Finally, instruct AnythingLLM on how to use the GeminiFX knowledge:
+Finally, instruct AnythingLLM on how to use the ArtificialFX knowledge:

 1. **Open Chat Settings**: Click the gear icon to the right of your workspace name and the upload icon.
 2. **Access System Prompt**: Go to `Chat Settings`, then select `System Prompt`.
 You will see a default prompt.
-3. **Copy Instructions**: Navigate to your GeminiFX project folder and open `Source/Instructions.md`.
+3. **Copy Instructions**: Navigate to your ArtificialFX project folder and open `Source/Instructions.md`.
 Copy all its content.
 4. **Paste Instructions**: Paste the copied text into AnythingLLM's `System Prompt` box, replacing any existing content.

 ## Install Instructions (GPT4All)